Tour Triangle: Description

-Tour Triangle will be a triangle-shaped building that culminates at 180 m.
+The Tour Triangle will be a triangle-shaped building that culminates at 180 m.

-The Swiss architecture practice Herzog & De Meuron, which had previously designed the 'Bird's Nest' Olympic stadium in Beijing, was chosen to design the project.
+The Swiss architecture practice Herzog & de Meuron, which had previously designed the 'Bird's Nest' Olympic stadium in Beijing, was chosen to design the project.

 In April 2011, VIPARIS, the project owner, was given the green light for Triangle.
-The tower site is located next to Porte de Versailles in the “Parc des Expositions” (southwest of Paris).
+The tower site is located next to Porte de Versailles in the Parc des Expositions (southwest of Paris).

-The plans for the construction of the tower were initially rejected by Paris City councillors on 17 November 2014.
-A second ballot on the matter by the Paris City Council on 30 June 2015 approved the building.
+The plans for the construction of the tower were initially rejected by Paris councillors on 17 November 2014.
+A second ballot on the matter by the Paris Council on 30 June 2015 approved the building.
 Critics of the Tour Triangle had opposed the project because of its controversial height.
-The 42-story project is to be the first skyscraper to be built in low-rise Paris in approximately 40 years since the construction of the Tour Montparnasse.
+The 42-story project is to be the first skyscraper to be built in low-rise Paris in approximately 40 years since the construction of Tour Montparnasse.

 Architecture

 Being 42 floors high, it is designed to accommodate about 5,000 employees and host offices, street-level shops, panoramic observatories and a panoramic restaurant on the top floor.